 September 30, 2015 financial information adjusted for the October 9, 2015 closing of the CertusBank branch acquisition.
 Forward earnings estimates provided by C&S management.

-Core deposits are defined as total deposits less time deposits greater than \$100,000 pro forma for the CertusBank branch acquisition.
+(2) Forward earnings estimates provided by C&S management.
+(3) Core deposits are defined as total deposits less time deposits greater than \$100,000 pro forma for the CertusBank branch acquisition.